SDWebImage/SDWebImage/README.md

     }

-Your class will have to implement the SDWebImageManagerDelegate protocol, and to implement the imageHelper:didFinishWithImage: method from this protocol:
+Your class will have to implement the SDWebImageManagerDelegate protocol, and to implement the webImageManager:didFinishWithImage: method from this protocol:

-    - (void)imageHelper:(SDWebImageManager *)imageHelper didFinishWithImage:(UIImage *)image
+    - (void)webImageManager:(SDWebImageManager *)imageManager didFinishWithImage:(UIImage *)image
     {
         // Do something with the downloaded image
     }